Yolantele/data-viz-sankey-react/README.md

 # GeoFluxus Circular Sankey

-Uses:

-- React
-- d3

 ### How to use the CircularSankey component within your React (or other) projects

-install the npm module:
+- install the npm module:

 `npm i geofluxus-circular-sankey` or `yarn add geofluxus-circular-sankey`

-then in your React (or other) project:
+- then in your React (or other) project:

 ```
 import CircularSanky from 'geofluxus-circular-sankey'
 ```

-Use the component:
+- Use the component:

 ```
 const YourView = () => <CircularSankey data={yourCircularData} width={900} height={1000} />